MicrosoftDocs/biztalk-docs/biztalk/core/certificates-that-biztalk-server-uses-for-encrypted-messages.md

 ---
 description: "Learn more about: Certificates that BizTalk Server Uses for Encrypted Messages"
-title: "Certificates that BizTalk Server Uses for Encrypted Messages | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Certificates that BizTalk Server Uses for Encrypted Messages" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "messages, message flow [encrypted messages]"
-  - "encrypted messages"
-  - "messages, encryption"
-ms.assetid: 44b06488-4ecd-436d-af3d-b95e285ecb3e
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Certificates that BizTalk Server Uses for Encrypted Messages
 [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] supports public key encryption of outbound messages and decryption of inbound messages based on Secure Multipurpose Internet Mail Extensions (S/MIME).
 BizTalk Server uses S/MIME version 3 for encryption of outbound messages, and S/MIME versions 2 and 3 for decryption of inbound messages.